MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/security-group-site-builder.md

 ---

-# Can't configure security group for Commerce site builder during initial deployment
+# You can't configure a security group for Commerce site builder during initial deployment

 [!include [banner](../../includes/banner.md)]

-This topic provides troubleshooting guidance for when the Azure Active Directory (Azure AD) security group for Commerce site builder doesn't appear as a dialog box drop-down list option when creating e-commerce components in Microsoft Dynamics Lifecycle Services (LCS) during initial deployment of a new e-commerce tenant.
+This topic provides troubleshooting guidance that can help when the Microsoft Azure Active Directory (Azure AD) security group for Commerce site builder doesn't appear as an option when you create e-commerce components in Microsoft Dynamics Lifecycle Services (LCS) during initial deployment of a new e-commerce tenant.

 ## Description

-When implementing the steps to deploy a new e-commerce tenant including the Commerce site builder component, the Azure AD security group doesn't appear as an LCS dialog box drop-down list option when creating the e-commerce components.
+When you create the e-commerce components as part of the process of deploying a new e-commerce tenant that includes the Commerce site builder component, the Azure AD security group doesn't appear as an option in the dialog box.

 ## Resolution

 ### Provision the e-commerce site with a user in the correct tenant

 1. Go to the [Azure portal](https://portal.azure.com/).
-1. Follow the instructions to [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) under the tenant that the LCS project for your e-commerce site was provisioned for.
+1. Under the tenant that the LCS project for your e-commerce site was provisioned for, follow the instructions in [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
-1. Go to the [LCS portal](https://lcs.dynamics.com/) and sign in with an account that shares the same tenant as the Azure AD security group that you just created.
-The account must have access to view the AAD security group.
+1. Go to [LCS](https://lcs.dynamics.com/), and sign in by using an account that shares the same tenant as the Azure AD security group that you just created.
+The account must have access to view the Azure AD security group.
-1. Navigate through the setup steps to configure the e-commerce site.
-The security group should now be visible in the dialog box when provisioning the e-commerce components.
+1. Complete the setup steps to configure the e-commerce site.
+When you provision the e-commerce components, the security group should now appear as an option in the dialog box.

 > [!NOTE]
-> For the dialog box drop-down list to be populated with security groups, you must select **Enter** after entering the name of the AAD security group you created.
-The search results will list all the AAD security groups the user has access to that start with the search text, and you can use a shorter search term to allow for broader search results.
+> To ensure that the field in the dialog box is filled with the list of security groups, you must select **Enter** after you enter the name of the Azure AD security group that you created.
+The search results will list all the Azure AD security groups that start with the search text, and that the user has access to.
+You can use a shorter search term to allow for broader search results.

 ## Additional resources